jeffhuang4704/vulasset/API.md

 ### Quick Filter Within a Query Session

 The current UI design includes a Filter function that enables users to refine their search within the existing results.
-To achieve this, you can utilize the same endpoint with an `f` URL parameter to specify the search term.
+To achieve this, you can utilize the same endpoint with an `f` URL parameter to specify the search term and `st` to indicate score type.

 The search scope is currently limited to the [name] and [score] fields.

 To prevent an excessive number of requests to the backend, we recommend implementing a debounce mechanism in the front-end.

 ```
-GET /v1/vulasset?token=aaa&f=term&start=0&row=100
+GET /v1/vulasset?token=aaa&f=term&st=v3&start=0&row=100

+f : indicate the quick filter term
+st: indicate the score type, values are "v2", "v3"
 ```

 Quick filter: